 Summary of changes

-Highlighted additions and deletions in yellow
+Highlighted additions and deletions in yellow that haven’t been changed by Ben Wilson have been suggested by Doug Beattie of GlobalSign

 Added a new 3rd column “As of 1/2017” which specifies the Cryptographic Algorithm and Key Requirements for SSL Certificates and the CA certificates in the chain required for SSL Certificates to be properly validated on, or after 1/1/2017.

+Ben Wilson edited this heading for Root CAs to specify that a Root CA issued on 1/1/2016 can’t be a SHA1 and note ** was edited to add “[a Root CA Certificate] issued with SHA-1 prior to January 1, 2016, MAY still serve as a trust anchor for Subscriber Certificates .

 When the requirements do not change from one milestone (column) to the next, said “No Change” instead of repeating the parameters, for clarity.